 Search for a laptop that offers GPU alongside its CPU.

-As a student, warranty is essential.
+As a student, a warranty is essential.
 Nobody wants to buy a laptop that requires them to go to the store several times a year for repairs.
-And let’s face it, laptops receive a fair amount of wear and tear through the constant lugging around campus, combined with the transfer from backpack to desk.
+And let’s face it, laptops receive a fair amount of wear and tear through the constant lugging around campus, combined with the transfer from backpack to the desk.

 Ideally, find a laptop with 3 years warranty + accidental damage.